We are currently accepting enrollments. The course will open on July 11, 2023.

 Residents/Students/Trainees: $159

-This program is intended for: Psychologists, Psychiatrists, Social Workers, Primary care physicians, Nurses and Nurse Practitioners
+This program is intended for: Psychologists, Psychiatrists, Social Workers, Primary care physicians, Nurses, and Nurse Practitioners

 At the end of this program, participants will be able to:

-Refunds may be issued up two weeks after registration.
+Refunds may be issued up to two weeks after registration.
 An administrative fee of $25.00 will be deducted from your refund.
 Please email us at mghcme@mgh.harvard.edu with questions or concerns.

 1. Distinguish: